-A real estate real estate tax rate of \$1.115 generates an average tax bill of \$4,634.
-Also included is an increase of \$0.15 in the business tangible property tax rate for computer & peripheral equipment.
-To provide a diversified and stable revenue base, a new cigarette tax is included in FY 2022 and adopted in the out years of the Five-Year Plan (beginning in FY 2023) is a meals tax.
+The County Executive has proposed to keep the current real estate tax rate of \$1.125 for FY 2022; the 5th consecutive year the rate has remained flat.
+Also proposed is an increase of \$0.25 in the business tangible property tax rate for computer & peripheral equipment.
+To provide a diversified and stable revenue base, an additional tax policy consideration for the Board includes a new cigarette tax in FY 2022.
+Also proposed in the out years of the Five-Year Plan (beginning in FY 2023) is a meals tax.